guptamahima003/friday/README.md

 2. Select/choose model of the respective car.
 3. and, finally user will able to see the list of cars with the respective features.

+## Click on Home Icon or logo Icon to go to Main Page

 It is a simple responsive web-app compatible for both mobile and desktop.

 APIs have been hosted on AWS-S3 server.